-Josh Duggar And Anna Leave Kids With Family As They Wait For New Baby, Wife Due In September
+Josh And Anna Duggar Leave Kids With Family As They Wait For New Baby, Due In September

-With their new baby due any day now, Josh Duggar and his wife Anna have left their kids to the care of his parents.
-Most of Counting On fans thought that Anna Duggar would give birth to his fifth baby in August, but it looks like her pregnancy is running slightly longer than expected.
+With their new baby due any day now, Josh Duggar and his wife, Anna, have left their kids to the care of his parents.
+Most Counting On fans thought that Anna Duggar would give birth to his fifth baby in August, but it looks like her pregnancy is running slightly longer than expected.
 But it looks like the big day is nearing for the Duggar couple.

 The 29-year-old Duggar and his wife announced their pregnancy back in March.
 This was two years after the scandal shook the family.
-Josh Duggar was ousted as a child molester, having committed this crime against five underage girls, two of them being his younger sisters, and also a user of Ashley Madison, a web service that connects people looking for extramarital affairs.
-This got the famous 19 Kids and Counting cancelled.
+Josh Duggar was ousted as a child molester, having committed this crime against five underage girls, two of them being his younger sisters.
+He was also exposed as a user of Ashley Madison, a web service that connects people looking for extramarital affairs.
+These allegations got 19 Kids and Counting cancelled.

-When the spin-off Jill & Jessa Counting On started, Josh was not allowed on the show.
+When the spin-off Jill & Jessa: Counting On started, Josh was not allowed on the show.
 For the last two years, with his wife Anna and his four children, he has lived a relatively quiet existence, fighting some scandals that often reared their ugly head.

-Their baby announcement in March got the fans thinking whether this will help him get back into the reality TV show.
+Their baby announcement in March got the fans thinking whether this will help him get back onto the reality TV show.
 In fact, there has been rumors that his father, Jim Bob Duggar, was trying to persuade the producers to let his eldest son back on.

 “He spent a month trying to convince TLC that Josh should be back on the show,” a source told In Style Weekly.
 “They finally caved and agreed to let him film an upcoming Counting On webisode where he’ll talk about his joy at learning he’s going to be a father again.
 [If the episode is well-received] he’ll appear on the next season of Counting On.”